 The decay heat produced after a reactor shutdown from full power is initially equivalent to about 6 to 7% of the rated thermal power.
 Since radioactive decay is a random process at the level of single atoms, it is governed by the radioactive decay law.
-Note that, irradiated nuclear fuel contains a large number of different isotopes that contribute to decay heat, which are all subject to the radioactive decay law.
+Note that irradiated nuclear fuel contains many different isotopes that contribute to decay heat, all subject to the radioactive decay law.
 Therefore a model describing decay heat must consider decay heat to be a sum of exponential functions with different decay constants and initial contribution to the heat rate.
-Fission fragments with a short half-life are much more radioactive (at the time of production) and contribute significantly to decay heat, but will obviously lose its share rapidly.
-On the other hand, fission fragments and transuranic elements with a long half-life are less radioactive (at the time of production) and produces less decay heat, but will obviously lose its share more slowly.
+Fission fragments with a short half-life are much more radioactive (at the time of production) and contribute significantly to decay heat but will lose their share rapidly.
+On the other hand, fission fragments and transuranic elements with a long half-life are less radioactive (at the time of production) and produce less decay heat but will lose their share more slowly.
 This decay heat generation rate diminishes to about 1% approximately one hour after shutdown.
 As was written, the decay comes from the beta and gamma decay of fission products and transuranic elements (+ alpha decay).

 See also: Decay Heat